 • Australia – With provisions similar to the European EPR standards, Australia aims to shift to 100% recyclable packaging by 2025.

-• New Zealand – The concepts of EPR have been introduced in New Zealand with producers being required to implement take-back and recyclability programmes across plastic packaging and e-waste.
+• New Zealand – The concepts of EPR have been introduced in New Zealand, and producers must implement take-back and recyclability programmes across plastic packaging and e-waste.

 • South Africa – EPR has been mandatory since 2021 for packaging companies in South Africa.